 - 1. To acquire an understanding of animal production by preparing for, purchasing, caring for, and keeping records on one or more animals. - 2.
-To identify the type and grades of animals and employ efficient marketing methods. - 3.
+To be able to identify the type and grades of animals and employ efficient methods of marketing. - 3.
 To understand the business aspects and economics of purchasing animals, feed, facilities, and equipment for an animal project. - 4.
 To develop integrity, sportsmanship, and cooperation. - 5.
 To develop leadership skills, build character, and assume citizenship responsibilities.

-ANIMAL INVENTORY
+ANIMAL INVENTORY/PURCHASE